maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/setup/README.md

 ***

 4. We have different starting templates we can use.
 For this 2-D Composite, we will be selecting Film, Television, and Live Events.
-Press the ??? button.
+Press the **Open Project** button.

 ![Epic project type selector](../images/projectType.jpg)